OneUptime/interview/software-full-stack.md

 **What are the minimum requirements to work at OneUptime?**

-An Ubuntu or a MacOS machine with atleast 16 GB of RAM and 10 mbps internet connectivity at all times.
-If you do not have a machine reliable enough to work that meets these requirements.
-Please do not apply.
+Any Ubuntu or a MacOS machine with atleast 16 GB of RAM and 10 mbps internet connectivity should do the job.

 **Can I work with you if I'm a student?**